jralph/Twig-Markdown/README.md

         {{ markdown.parse(markdownVariable) }}
     {% endautoescape %}

 _Note the use of the `{% autoescape false %}`.
-Without this, the generated html will be escaped......which may or may not be what you are looking for._
+Without this, the generated html will be escaped......which may or may not be what you are looking for.
+If you wish to escape the markdown variable, you can do so like below_

+    {% autoescape false %}
+        {{ markdown.parse(markdownVariable | escape) }}
+    {% endautoescape %}

 ### Tag